openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 b) When command response is not needed
    - RWN bit of DATA_SETUP CSR is 0 and EN bit of DATA_SETUP CSR is 1 and command already transferred.

+Ofcourse, the command should be transferred successfully for Tx operation to start.

 Rx Operation
 ~~~~~~~~~~~~